TeamMohamed/ecs-biohacked.github.io/README.md

 ## 📬 Contact
 - GitHub: [@TeamMohamed](https://github.com/TeamMohamed)
+- email: ecssignalling@gmail.com
-- Direct collaborations: Open via ECS Biohacked site or GitHub messages
+- Direct collaborations: Open via email or GitHub messages

 > “We are not hacking biology.
 We are decoding it.” – A.M.